Sharmila211/hybrid_music_vae/README.md

 # Hybrid Music Representation Learning using Variational Autoencoders (VAE)

-This project implements a hybrid music representation learning framework using Variational Autoencoders (VAEs).
+This project implements a hybrid music representation learning framework using Variational Autoencoders (VAE).
 The system learns latent representations from **lyrics (text)**, **audio features**, and their **fusion**, and evaluates clustering performance for music analysis tasks.

 The project is divided into **Easy**, **Medium**, and **Hard** tasks as specified in the course project guidelines.